TylerinaSpark/San-Francisco-family/README.md

 # San Francisco family (SF family)
 All of the fonts in San Francisco font family, developed by Apple.
-Including official TTF versions found on Apple website.
+Including official TTF versions found on Apple Support website.
 Can be opened on Windows.

 For [**SF Hello**](README.md#SF-Hello) font, currently it ~~is impossible to obtain it~~ can be obtained only if you are an Apple employee or an authorized Apple reseller.